 What causes Bipolar Disorder?

 Bipolar Disorder is derived from both genetic and environmental factors.
 Research indicates that there is a large genetic component for bipolar illness.
-The first manic episodes typically occur before age 30, but there are cases of later onset.
+A first manic episode typically occurs before age 30, but there are cases of later onset.
 Additionally, the bipolar spectrum runs in families.
 Children with a family member diagnosed with bipolar disorder are much more likely to develop this illness compared to children without an affected family member.
 Recent research indicates that a chemical or hormonal basis of bipolar disorder is likely, involving malfunctions in brain neurotransmitter substances.

 What are the Symptoms of Bipolar Disorder?